 Ok, so you are good with leaving your family and you meet the immigration requirements.
 Now is when you figure out if you can afford this country.
 The answers may surprise you.

 Costa Rica is the most expensive Central American country to live in.
 Import fees, taxes and location within Costa Rica are all major factors.
 However, it is still relatively cheap when compared to many cities in the United States, Canada and Europe.
 However, depending on where you are coming from, it may be more expensive, so do your homework.
-Learn why the land of Pura Vida may break your budget.
+Find out why Costa Rica may break your budget.
+Learn more about the Cost of Living in Costa Rica.

 The Costa Rica healthcare system is touted as one of the best in the world.
 A nationalized health care system provides access for all Costa Ricans and temporary/permanent residents.
 There are also private facilities and insurance available.
 However, not all healthcare will be right next to where you live.
 Dial 911 and you may be waiting a long time.
-Learn all about healthcare in Costa Rica.
+Learn more about the Costa Rica Healthcare System.

 For most people, pets are an important part of your family and they go with you everywhere.
 Moving full time to an international destination and taking your pets is a big undertaking, and for us, was one of the most stressful parts of the entire process.

 There is a very short timeline to get all certifications and endorsements completed before they expire.
 Certain breeds cannot travel via air and restrictions varying from one airline to another.
 Can your pet make the journey with you ?
 What do you do if they can't come along ?
-Read more about bringing your pets to Costa Rica.
+Learn more about Bringing Your Pets to Costa Rica.